 The Burning Bed : Francine goes to the police several times to have Mickey arrested or taken away, but they do nothing.
 As the film is Based on a True Story, this is very much Truth in Television.
 She's told they can't do anything unless he's caught in the act, and one of the officers testifies against her after she kills her husband to make the abuse stop.

-The Judoon are useless, unless you're stupid enough to assault them.
+The Judoon in "Smith and Jones," are useless, unless you're stupid enough to assault them.
 Then, in their words, "Justice is swift!"
-Although the Doctor does point out they're less a police force and more like intergalactic thugs-for-hire.
+Justified, as the Doctor does point out they're less a police force and more like intergalactic thugs-for-hire.

 Also used earlier in "The Idiot's Lantern", and for similar reasons.
 The Police want to do something, but lack both the manpower (due to an upcoming Coronation ceremony) and any clues (due to People's faces disappearing being out of their league) to do anything until the Doctor lends a hand.
 Once again, it's hard to blame them for being ill-equipped.

-Inspector Mac Kensie from Ghostlight is a stereotypical flat-footed cop who spends all his time gorging food and impotently trying to impose his authority on everyone around hom.
+Inspector Mac Kensie from Ghostlight is a stereotypical flat-footed cop who spends all his time gorging food and impotently trying to impose his authority on everyone around him.

 The WWE security staff seems to be made up of guys the road agents rounded up at a nearby gym.
 They are totally incapable of defending themselves against any wrestler on the card or even putting someone in any kind of restraining hold or lock, which you would think would be an essential part of the training for a job that requires controlling 300+ pound men on the warpath.